SAP-archive/cloud-workflow-codejam/exercises/04/readme.md

 ### 3. Deploy a simple app to test the destination connection

 At this stage you have the destination definition set up.
-But will everything work?
+But will everything work when everything is wired up, including from the workflow definition you'll define later?
 It's worth testing that new destination with a small app that just routes incoming requests via that destination to the data source (the OData service in ES5) using the Connectivity service.

 You will do that in this step, by deploying the simplest app definition (and its corresponding manifest file), and then testing the destination via that app's routing.
 While you would normally deploy applications from your editor or IDE, you can actually deploy an application archive, along with its corresponding descriptor file (the "manifest") manually from within the SAP Cloud Platform Cockpit.